Rohitoshav-Dalve/Rohitoshav-Dalve/README.md

 -
   Expertise:
    - DevOps & Cloud Technologies
-  -Web Development: Proficient in HTML, CSS, JavaScript, and frameworks like Tailwind CSS for building responsive web applications. 🌐
+  -  Web Development: Proficient in HTML, CSS, JavaScript, and frameworks like Tailwind CSS for building responsive web applications. 🌐
-   -Tech Stack: Experienced in C, C++, and Java.
-Proficient with development tools like, Git, Postman, VS Code, and more. 🛠️ -Game Development Experience: Background in creating 2D and 3D games using Unity and Godot engine. 🎮
+ -   Tech Stack: Experienced in C, C++, and Java.
+Proficient with development tools like, Git, Postman, VS Code, and more. 🛠️
+    -  Game Development Experience: Background in creating 2D and 3D games using Unity and Godot engine. 🎮

  Achievements:
  - Led team to top 50 in Global Game Jam. 🏆